Solonce/genai/README.md

 genai
 ```

-## Flags:
+## Flags
 ```
 -t, --text-data      Used to ask a question to genai directly without entering the shell.
 -r, --raw-data       Same as -t without text formatting.

 -c, --context        Used to set the temporary context genai answers prompt(s) under.
 Works with shell. (ex.
-"You are a priate", "You are an angry old man")
+"You are a pirate", "You are an angry old man")
 -l, --length         Used to set the maximum length of response.
 Default is 100 characters.
 Works with shell.
 -s, --seconds        Used to set the maximum time a response will take to generate.
 Default is 3.
 Works with shell.

 -C, --reset-context  Used to set the default context genai answers all prompts under. (ex.
-"You are a priate", "You are an angry old man")
+"You are a pirate", "You are an angry old man")
 -S, --set-key        Used to set the HuggingFace Inference API key needed for genai to operate.
 ```

-## Example Usage:
+## Examples
 ### Entering a shell
-The main useage of genai is to enter a shell that you can communicate with an AI Agent.
+The main usage of genai is to enter a shell that you can communicate with an AI Agent.

-$${\color{red}Red}$$
 ```
 >genai